frederic-perez/AmE-dictionary/data/dictionary.md

 __aphrodisiac<sup>1</sup>__ _n_ /af-ruh-DEE-zee-ak, -DIZ-ee-ak/ Something, such as a food or drug, that increases sexual desire.
 __aphrodisiac<sup>2</sup>__ _adj_ Arousing sexual desire.
 __aphrodite__ _n_ /af-ruh-DY-tee/ [:scroll: After Aphrodite, the Greek goddess of love and beauty.]
 A beautiful woman.
-__apiary__ _n_ A place where bees and beehives are kept, especially a place where bees are raised for their honey.
+__apiary__ _n_ :two: A place where bees and beehives are kept, especially a place where bees are raised for their honey. _Syn_ bee house
 __aping__
 __aplenty__ _adj, adv_ :three::hammer:
 __aplomb__ _n_ :six: Self-confidence or assurance, especially when in a demanding situation.
 Self-confident assurance; poise. _Syn_ assuredness, sang-froid, cool _Diana passed the test with aplomb._ _The defense attorney smiled with an air of aplomb, knowing that his client’s acquittal was all but assured._ :es: aplomo